 The first challenge you need to work on is getting your email to your subscriber list.
 It’s no use spending hours crafting a perfectly optimized campaign if it ends up in your readers’ spam folder, is it?

 How do I get more emails delivered?

-Think about this: More than 20% of marketing emails never make it to a subscriber’s inbox.
-That’s one in four emails!
+More than 20% of marketing emails never make it to a subscriber’s inbox.
+That's more than one in five emails!

-Of course, just like open rate, average deliverabilty rates differ by region.
+Of course, just like open rate, average deliverability rates differ by region.